 How do you treat severe wrist pain?

 Chronic wrist and hand pain can be treated in a few ways.

 - Wear a wrist splint: It’s important to try to avoid pinching the carpal tunnel, and one item that is really beneficial for this is a wrist splint.
 A wrist splint works effectively by holding the wrist in a neutral position so nerves can flow freely in your wrist.

 - Take medication: If you are experiencing chronic pain and swelling, a cold pack can help to reduce this.
 Anti-inflammatory medications such as aspirin or ibuprofen may also help to reduce the sharp pain in wrist.

 When should I see a doctor for wrist pain?

 The Ivy Rehab Network has many clinics and therapists that are experts in the hand & wrist, and can help alleviate chronic hand and wrist pain.
-Our specialists know how to treat sharp pain in the wrist and other common symptoms with nonsurgical treatment so relieve swelling and numbness.
+Our specialists know how to treat sharp pain in the wrist and other common symptoms with nonsurgical treatment to reduce swelling and numbness and for pain relief.

 Whether you may require nonsurgical treatment or hand surgery, our physical therapy specialist will help get you on the right path towards recovery.
-So if you seek care such as wrist or hand therapy, you can request an appointment at your nearest location by clicking here.
+So if you seek treatment for hand pain or wrist pain, you can request an appointment at your nearest location by clicking here.

 Article Reviewed by Holly Lookabaugh-Deur, PT, DSc, GCS, CEEAA